STUDENT WITHDRAWAL NOTIFICATION

 - Access the following functions: deposit lunch money, pay athletics fees, pay yearbook and other school fees through Eleyo;

 - Search the Dexter Schools phone and email directory quickly;

 - Quickly view lunch menus, bus routes, etc.

 In addition to district news, you can subscribe to updates from individual buildings.
 Go to Events, then click the word FILTER in the right top corner of the screen to select the news you want to be notified about.
 All your news updates are in one place.

 How do I change my address/phone number/email?

 What is my student's PowerSchool ID?
-Why can't I log in to see his/her grades?

 How do I sign up for emails from my student's teacher/the principal/the district?